critesjosh/ethereum-address-generator-js/README.md

 $ npm run reload        # this will serve the app @ localhost:8081 and refresh the page when there are updates
 ```

+If you run into any problems while implementing this demo application, try opening the developer tools in the browser (Ctrl + Shift + I or F12) and checking the 'Console' tab.

 ## Generating randomness

-In the main.js file include the [bip39 package](https://www.npmjs.com/package/bip39).
+In the [main.js](./main.js) file include the [bip39 package](https://www.npmjs.com/package/bip39).
 We will use this to generate random input to generate a private key.

 ```javascript
 const BIP39 = require("bip39")